Powered by the sun, telcos open up cellphone's final frontier

 That means rural folk like those in Mambi will form the bulk of some 700 million new cellular subscriptions in the next five years, reckon the GSMA.

-“The barrier to entry is no longer the device but the availability of the network,” says Prashant Gokarn, chief strategy and planning officer at Indosat Tbk PT (ISAT.JK), Indonesia’s second largest operator.
+“The barrier to entry is no longer the device but the availability of the network,” says Prashant Gokarn, chief strategy and planning officer at Indosat Tbk PT, Indonesia’s second largest operator.

 This shift has led to a rash of moves by operators to reach beyond the low-hanging fruit of urban subscribers to connect “the unsignalled”.